From Nuffnang

 *** The plot is similar to that of the 1953 film Roman Holiday, starring Audrey Hepburn and Gregory Peck.

 *** Cathy Garcia-Sampana worked as an assistant director for this movie.
-She also plays the role of a chambermaid in the hotel Princess Marinella checked in.
+She also plays the role of a chambermaid in the hotel where Princess Marinella checked in.

 Escobar: Walang Sasantuhin (Tagalog: Escobar: No One Will Be Spared)